Rabies in Animals: Symptoms, Transmission, Prevention and Control

 • Frothing at the mouth: Due to excess saliva and difficulty swallowing.

-• Aggression: Even typically docile animals may attack anything that moves.
+• Aggression: Even typically docile animals may attack.

 Pathogenesis: Rabies Goes on the Hunt